techfolios/template-old/essays/Smart vs Dumb Questions.md

 ## CONCLUDING:

 Asking good questions is key to learning in life.
 They say the smartest people are those who ask the most questions.
 In today's world, we have the greatest library to ever exist - the Internet.
 It is easier than ever to obtain information.
-Knowning how to ask strong online questions will save a user time and energy.
+Knowing how to ask strong online questions will save a user time and energy (And maybe a HW grade).